Mishalzeera/the-money-manager/README.md

 ### Redirect vs Render Template

-The author could at no point clearly comprehend the difference and application of the two methods.
+I could at no point clearly comprehend the difference and application of the two methods.
 This had in part to do with a misunderstanding of the correct syntax involved.
-For the whole project the author had been using redirect(url_for('')) which has a different application.
+For the whole project I had been using redirect(url_for('')) which has a different application.
 Life would have been a lot easier if this was clearer from the start.

 ### Add Delete Confirmation Pages

-Previously the author was of the mentality that the User should live dangerously.
+Previously I was of the mentality that the User should live dangerously.
 This means that the User had no safety net previously using the app.
 In other words, the app deleted important things like your invoices, expenses and your profile without any warning.
 Mentor warned against this.